collabnix/dockerlabs/kubernetes/workshop/Deployment101/readme.md

 ## Creating Your First Deployment

-The following Deployment definition deploys four pods with Apache as their hosted application:
+The following Deployment definition deploys four pods with nginx as their hosted application:

 ```
 git clone https://github.com/collabnix/dockerlabs